tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/快速入门/新手入门_intl_en.md

  >!If the domain name entered is added successfully to [Tencent Cloud DNS](https://console.cloud.tencent.com/cns), automatic DNS verification is supported.

 #### Organization verification
 For OV and EV SSL certificates, you need to submit the required materials, upload the confirmation letter, and wait for review.
 A reviewer will call you to verify the information and send an email asking you to confirm the domain name information.
-For more information, see [Material Submission for OV/EV SSL Certificates](https://intl.cloud.tencent.com/document/product/1007/30160).

 ### Step 3: wait for the certificate to be issued
 After your certificate order passes the review, the CA will issue your certificate.